Location: Ride Headquarters in Sherborn, MA

 Details: The Friday evening mixed-terrain ride takes cyclists all over Sherborn.
 The ride follows paved roads to trails, dirt roads, grassy areas, and other places off the beaten path.

-The ride departs at 7:00pm and runs for about 15 miles or ~2 hours.
+The Friday Night Lights ride is about 15 miles or ~2 hours.
 We have a designated Ride Headquarters Super Domestique leading the ride and pointing out turns.
 We don’t have a sweep rider for this ride and riders who fall off of the pace will need to be comfortable navigating back to the start.
 It's not fast, but it's also not a no-drop.
 The group will wait for mechanicals.